mushon/upgrade-node/readme.txt

 'WPML Multilingual CMS'
 This is the translation plugin that we are using to replace qtranslator.

+'Event Calendar 3'
+This plugin allows you to put a calendar in the sidebars.

 For updated files visit the Git Repo: http://github.com/thisisangelng/upgrade-node